Last Updated: October 10, 2024

 As with other programs in this list, Webster requires applicants to hold a bachelor’s degree with a minimum 2.5 GPA.
 Other requirements are detailed once the application process begins.
 The 36 credit hours required in this program include eight core courses, which are supplemented by electives contained within the gerontology major and/or the curricula of other majors.
 In this way, Webster’s MA in Gerontology is unique, compared to the others detailed in this article, since students can earn an MA in Gerontology while simultaneously taking courses in other subjects of interest to them.

-While the positives of Webster’s curriculum make it worthy of consideration, its average net price per semester is quite high, at $23,835, which may be an important consideration for potential applicants.
+While the positives of Webster’s curriculum make it worthy of consideration, its average tuition and fees is quite high, at $31,750 per year, which may be an important consideration for potential applicants.

 National University